AdminVin/W1X-Debloat/README.md

 ## How do I get W1X Debloat?
-You can download the executable here: https://github.com/AdminVin/Debloat/blob/main/W10-11/x64/W1X%20Debloat.exe
+You can download the executable here: https://github.com/AdminVin/Debloat/blob/main/W10-11/x64/W1X%20Debloat.exe (Select the three dots at the top right > Download)

 ## How to run the Cleanup?
 Right click the executable you downloaded, and select "Run as Administrator".
 A small window will pop up and it will run through all the setting changes.
 After it completes, restart your system for everything to take effect.